2026 RESULTS

 The theme of The Davidson Prize 2026 is: Changing the Game: Building Play into Housing.

 This year we called for new ideas unpacking the challenges facing play today, and seeking new solutions for people of all ages inside and outside our homes.
-We will soon be announcing the 2026 Longlist!
+We have now announced our winner!

 THE LONGLIST